-If you do need a loan for a car, there are plenty of car finance types available on the market.
-Here’s a simple guide so you can decide which one is right for you.
+If you need a loan for a car, there are several personal car finance options available on the market.
+Here’s a simple guide to help you decide which one is right for you.

 If you’re looking to buy a new car, you can ask a bank, building society or lender for a personal loan (also known as an unsecured loan) so you can buy the car in full straight away.
-If you take out a personal loan, you’ll be given the agreed amount upfront, and you’ll have to pay it back every month over an agreed period of time.
-Although a car dealership might offer you lower monthly repayments, using a personal loan to buy a car means that the car will be yours as soon as you make the purchase.
-Asda Personal Loans compares an approved panel of lenders to source the best loan and rate for you.
+If you take out a personal loan, your lender will give you the agreed amount upfront, and you’ll have to pay it back every month over a set period of time.
+Although a car dealership might offer lower monthly repayments, using a personal loan to buy a car means that the car will be yours as soon as you make the purchase.
+Asda enables you to search a selected panel of trusted lenders to source the right loan and rate for you.

 Personal Contract Purchase (PCP)

-A PCP, also known as a lease agreement, is a loan from a car dealership that will help you get a car, but you won’t be expected to pay off the full value of the vehicle.
+A PCP, also known as a lease agreement, is a loan from a car dealership that will help you get a car, but you won’t be expected to pay off the full value of the vehicle up front.
 Also, unless you choose to, you won’t own the car at the end of the deal.
-After paying a deposit and making monthly repayments, you then have the option of giving the car back to the lender as a deposit for a new vehicle.
-Alternatively, you can choose to pay a large final payment, often referred to as a ‘balloon payment’, to make the car yours.
+After paying a deposit and making monthly repayments, you can give the car back to the lender as a deposit for a new vehicle.
+Alternatively, you can choose to pay a large final payment, called a ‘balloon payment’, to make the car yours.

 The price of both the deposit and the repayments will depend on the cost of the car, the interest rate, and how much the dealer thinks they can sell the car for once the agreement is over.
-Many people pay a deposit of around 10% of the car’s value, however, the larger the deposit you make, the less you’ll have to borrow.
-You can usually choose the length of your PCP deal too, with most people opting for anywhere between 24 and 28 months.
+Many people pay a deposit of around 10% of the car’s value, but remember that the larger the deposit you make, the less you’ll have to borrow.
+You can usually choose the length of your PCP deal, too, with most people opting for anywhere between 24 and 48 months.

 Personal Contract Hire (PCH)

-PCH and PCP might sound similar, however there are a couple of key differences.
-A PCH is a more suitable option if you don’t want to own the car at the end of your lease, as this type of hire doesn’t give you the option to do this, unlike a PCP.
-You’ll agree a set period of time and mileage with the car dealer, in which you’ll be set fixed monthly repayments.
+PCH and PCP might sound similar, but there are a few key differences.
+A PCH is more suitable if you don’t want to own the car at the end of your lease, as this type of hire doesn’t give you the option to do this, unlike a PCP.
+You’ll agree to a set period and mileage with the car dealer and pay fixed monthly repayments.

 Hire Purchase (HP)

-HP is similar to a PCP, however the car is legally yours after the final payment is made.
-You’ll pay a deposit, usually around 10%, and then pay off the value of the car in monthly repayments, using the car as collateral.
-Unlike a PCP, the car is yours once you’ve made your last monthly payment, and there is no option for a one-off ‘balloon payment’.
+A HP is like a PCP, but the car is legally yours once the final payment is made.
+You’ll pay a deposit, usually around 10%, and then pay off the car’s value in monthly repayments, using the car as collateral.
+Unlike a PCP, the car is yours after the last monthly payment, and there is no option for a one-off ‘balloon payment’.

 Most people choose a HP contract of between one and five years, but remember, the longer the term, the more interest you’ll have to pay overall.